j p karliak

 Little Things Like Dancing - A group of high school pals travel home for a final visit with their friend Dana, who is dying of cancer.
 As they recount the rollercoaster ride of her illness, they each remember the little moments with Dana that will affect their lives forever.

 March, 2001, The Lab Theatre, Washington, DC

-I'm one of the co-founders of NerdsVote, a non-partisan organization linking cosplayers, gamers, pop culture fans, and nerds of all kinds to voter registration opportunities in the U.S. We launched in May of 2018, and had great success at conventions nationwide registering nerds to vote.
-Visit our website for all the latest information about our efforts for 2019! www.nerdsvote.com
+I'm one of the co-founders of NerdsVote, a non-partisan organization linking gamers, con goers, cosplayers, and pop culture fans of all kinds to voter registration opportunities in the U.S. From getting out the vote at "comic-cons" nationwide to digital events with "Notable Nerds," we're spreading the word that voting matters in every election.
+Visit our website for all the latest information about our efforts! www.nerdsvote.com